info201a-su23/assignment-02-info201su-lailagmerek/README.md

 ### Part 3: Locations (`analysis.R`)
 * **(R3a)** ... (about 25-50 words)
+I'm really taken aback by the fact that there have been a whopping 1375 protests happening right now.
+It's quite surprising, but when you think about everything going on in the world, it starts to make sense.
+It seems like there's a real surge of activism and unrest happening in different parts of the globe.
 * **(R3b)** ... (about 25-50 words)
+I find that using sapply() is a very powerful and efficient approach to R. I find that it is very convenient, however, for larger datasets it might not be optimal to use.
 * **(R3c)** ... (about 25-50 words)
+I notice that some data is missing, there are inconsistent state abbreviations, outliers, and the sample size seems to be unequal.
+To improve the data I would clean the states vector by handling missing data and removing duplicates.
+I would also double-check the data to sensure the state abbreviations are correct.
 ### Critical Analysis & Reflection: After You Code (questions above)
 * **(R7h)** ...
 (100 words or more)
+The CountLove project is truly incredible because it's all about challenging the way things are done and taking action to make a difference.
+They noticed a big problem - there just wasn't enough data on LGBTQ+ representation in mainstream media.
+So, instead of just accepting that, they decided to do something about it.

+They wanted to get the real stories and experiences of LGBTQ+ people out there, so they reached out to the communities themselves.
+By involving the very people who were often overlooked, they managed to gather insights and narratives that had been missed by traditional data sources.

+The best part is that by doing this, they were also standing up to the systems that kept certain voices down.
+They gave a platform to the marginalized, making sure their stories were heard, counted, and taken seriously.
+It's all about challenging the way things have always been and pushing for a more inclusive understanding of representation in media.

+The CountLove project is a great example of how data can be a powerful tool for change.
+It shows that when data scientists and researchers get creative and take a more people-centered approach, they can make a real impact.
+By shining a light on the gaps and biases in existing datasets, they're paving the way for a fairer and more equitable society.
 * **(R7i)** ...
 (50 words or more)
+The coolest thing I learned from this analysis is how the CountLove project is all about making a real impact.
+They didn't just sit back and accept the lack of data on LGBTQ+ representation in media.
+Nope!
+They went out and collected counterdata by getting input directly from LGBTQ+ communities.
+It's amazing to see how engaging with those voices that are often overlooked can actually challenge power imbalances and push for a more inclusive world.

+And you know what's even more fascinating?
+Data feminism's approach to not just stopping at identifying inequitable outcomes but imagining co-liberation as the ultimate goal.
+That means they're aiming for real systemic change, not just quick fixes.
+It's a powerful reminder of how data can be a tool for making a positive difference in society.
 * **(R7j)** ...
 (50 words or more)
+An intriguing and insightful analysis that holds great potential is a comparative study between protests in the 1970s and contemporary times.
+This exploration would allow researchers to delve into the similarities and contrasts in protest movements, shedding light on the evolution of social activism and its driving forces across different eras.

+By examining historical records, media coverage, and firsthand accounts, such an analysis could uncover how the strategies, demands, and objectives of protests have evolved over time.
+Additionally, understanding the societal context and political landscapes during these periods would provide valuable context for interpreting the motivations behind various protest movements.